mcthomas/Apple-Music-CLI-Player/README.md

 ### Ideas For Improvement

-* This could be expanded with functions that call new AppleScript snippets to create, delete, or refine playlists
+* am.sh could be expanded with functions that call new AppleScript snippets to create, delete, or refine playlists
 * See the Script Editor.app's dictionary API for an exhaustive reference of all the Music.app variables and functions that can be interfaced via AppleScript